What kind of molasses for cannabis?

 Blackstrap unsulphured molasses is the best type of molasses to use for cannabis growing.
 You can also use unsulphured dry molasses.

-With this consideration in mind, which molasses is best for plants?Blackstrap molasses is high in calcium, magnesium, iron and potassium.
+Given this circumstance, which molasses is best for plants?Blackstrap molasses is high in calcium, magnesium, iron and potassium.
 It also contains sulfur and a host of micronutrients.
 Using molasses as fertilizer provides plants with a quick source of energy and encourages the growth of beneficial microorganisms.

-In the same vein is Grandma's Molasses good for plants?Only use it in soil.
+Moreover, the question is is Grandma's Molasses good for plants?Only use it in soil.
 It feeds the microbes.
 Sometimes using molasses will create a crust at the surface of the soil.
 Before you water be sure to break up the surface of the soil.

 Do you have your own answer or clarification?